BlendiBylygbashi-eng/Papilledema-Classification/README.md

 5. **Grad-CAM (Gradient-weighted Class Activation Mapping)**: An advanced technique to visualize where the model is "looking" when making decisions.
 By highlighting regions in the input image that influenced the output, Grad-CAM aids in interpreting the model's predictions, ensuring it's making decisions based on relevant features.

+---

+## Predictions on New Data

+Once the model has been trained and evaluated, it's primed to make predictions on fresh, unseen data.
+This phase is crucial to ascertain how the model generalizes to real-world scenarios beyond the training set.
+Simply input your new fundus images, and the model will produce its predictions, classifying the potential presence of Papilledema.

+---

+## Utilities and Helper Functions

+The `utils` directory includes a method to isolate the optic disc based on pixel intensities.
+However, it's worth noting that this method provides preliminary results, and there's room for improvement.

+For enhanced accuracy in isolating the optic disc, a dedicated model might be beneficial.
+This specialized model can be trained to focus on isolating the optic disc, and its output can then be fed into our main classification model for better results.